Snowflake Connector for ServiceNow®V2 Migration Guide

 The following changes have been made between the prior version and the current version of the connector:

-• Ingested data is no longer owned by the data owner role, but by the application.
+• Ingested data, including flattened views, is no longer owned by the data owner role, but rather by the application.
 From now on by default you will have access to SELECT privilege via DATA_READER application role.
 If additional privileges are needed by your data pipelines, they need to be granted explicitly to the data owner role before performing migration.

 • Signatures of many views and procedures shared by the connector’s database have changed.
 Please review them before migration.
 If you were using them in custom scripts or data pipelines ensure that they are adjusted.